 The Alzheimer’s Association notes that this type of care brings about special needs for the patient and requires nursing homes to have staff who are trained to work with Alzheimer’s patients.
 Depending on the stage of the disease, it is often encouraged that care stresses independence while also offering care when needed.
 Caregivers must learn when to step in and when to back away.
 Keeping patients active and engaged can help them to stay healthier, so caregivers should encourage activities and interactions.

 The National Institute on Aging explains the different care facility options open to such patients.
-Assisted living may be most common.
+Assisted living may be the most common.
 This type of place allows for independence while also offering various levels of care to ensure the patient is getting the attention needed and maintaining a safe environment.
 Continuing care retirement communities are similar.
 They give residents freedom, but also have different levels of care so patients are properly monitored and assisted based on the progression of their condition.

 Finally, there are nursing homes.
 Typically, these are for those in the later stages of the disease.
-They provide intensive care where staff watch over the patient at all times.
+They provide intensive care where staff watches over the patient at all times.
 When choosing a nursing home, though, people should look for those with special Alzheimer’s units that have staff trained in Alzheimer’s care.